xerolinux/XeroHub/content/posts/waydroid-guide/index.md

 - II) Supported GPUs :

 Waydroid uses Android’s mesa integration for passthrough, and that enables support to most ARM/ARM64 SOCs on the mobile side, and Intel/AMD GPUs for the PC side.
-For Nvidia GPUs (except tegra) and VMs, we recommend using software-rendering 100 (check out the link for steps to force Waydroid to run without GPU acceleration).

 [If you have Nvidia dedicated GPU and an integrated AMD/Intel GPU, you can choose to pass Waydroid graphics only through your integrated one.

-1. Wayland:

-First of all, you need Wayland.
-Waydroid only works in a Wayland 344 session manager, so make sure you are in a Wayland session.
+1. Waydroid only works in a Wayland session manager, so make sure you are in that session.

-2. binder_linux-dkms modules:
+2. Second you will need the necessary Binder modules

 ```Bash
 paru -S binder_linux-dkms